ztyyLV/web-twain-docs/info/api/WebTwain_Acquire.md

 1-pass means the paper gets scanned on both sides at the same time.
 2-pass means the paper passes the light bar twice to get both sides scanned separately.

-This property does not support macOS/ICA or Linux.
+This property does not support Linux.

 ---